ChristianMontecchiani/ChatGPT-Failure/README.md

 ## 1. Reasoning
 Critical thinking, decision making, and problem solving are all crucila activities that rely heavily on the fundamental aspect of human intellingece known as **reasoning**.
-Models like ChatGPT lack a _world model_, meaning they do not possess a complete understanding of the physical and social world, or the capability to reason about the connections between concepts and entities.
-[A Categorical Archive of ChatGPT Failures]
+Models like ChatGPT lack a _world model_, meaning they do not possess a complete understanding of the physical and social world, or the capability to reason about the connections between concepts and entities, following a causality principle.
+Adapted from  [A Categorical Archive of ChatGPT Failures]

 ## 2. Factuality